tmhglnd/av-toolbox/README.md

 - **av.movie** - Initialize a `[jit.movie]` with settings: `[jit.movie @output_texture 1 @vol 0 @autostart 0 @engine viddll @cache_size 0.5]`

-### Shader Mappings
+### Slab/Shader/Pix Mappings

-This package includes the shader mappings for `jit.gl.slab` and `jit.gl.shader` object based on the project [gl.shadermappings](https://github.com/tmhglnd/gl.shadermappings).
+This package includes mappings for the `jit.gl.slab`, `jit.gl.shader` and `jit.gl.pix` object based on the project [gl.shadermappings](https://github.com/tmhglnd/gl.shadermappings).

-Max has quite a few shaders build into the application.
-But if you want to patch with them you have to type `jit.gl.slab @file <shaderfile>` which is usually quite a hassle.
+Max has quite a few shaders build into the application and examples.
+But if you want to patch with them you have to type `jit.gl.slab @file <shaderfile>`, which is usually quite a hassle.
 Also you have to remember what the shader file name is.
-This simple objectmappings file will do all this work for you.
+These simple objectmappings file will do all this work for you and allow you to browse the various files through the autocomplete field.
 How it works:

-1. See all the shaderfiles in the autocomplete field when typing `jit.gl.slab.*` or `jit.gl.shader.*`
+1. See all the shaderfiles in the autocomplete field when typing `jit.gl.slab.*`, `jit.gl.shader.*` or `jit.gl.pix.*`
 2. Select the shaderfile and it will translate to `jit.gl.slab @file <shaderfile>`

 ## Install